Inside Wrigley Field, The Scorekeepers Stay True To Baseball's Beginnings

 Modern technology has advanced the game of baseball in many ways.
 Teams use computer models to help strategize, data analytics to find the best players, and even tablets in the dugouts to instantly review plays.
 But the game itself can move at a leisurely pace — and some traditions may never change at all.

 Take Wrigley Field, home of the World Champion Chicago Cubs.
-Among the brick, ivy-covered outfield walls, the 103-year-old ballpark has new seating, dining and barroom areas, and a massive, new high-definition Jumbotron.
-And just to the right of that Jumbotron is a living relic: a manually-operated scoreboard.
-It's one of only two in Major League Baseball — the other is in Boston's Fenway Park.
+Among the brick, ivy-covered outfield walls, the 103-year-old ballpark has new seating, dining and barroom areas, and a massive new high-definition Jumbotron.
+And just to the right of that Jumbotron is a living relic: a manually operated scoreboard.
+It's one of only two left in Major League Baseball from the days when manual scoreboards were necessary.
+The other is in Boston's Fenway Park.

 Wrigley Field's forest-green scoreboard sits atop the highest point of the center field bleachers.
 The only way to get to that giant metal box in the sky is to climb up a steep ladder from the top of the bleachers through a trapdoor in the bottom of the scoreboard.